 The Definition \ref{def:freqmeasures} works with two notions: the \textit{frequency connectedness} and the \textit{within connectedness}.
 The \textit{within connectedness} gives us the connectedness effect that occurs within the frequency band and is weighted by the power of the series on the given frequency band exclusively.
 However, the \textit{frequency connectedness} decomposes the overall connectedness defined in Equation~(\ref{eq:overallspillover}) into distinct parts that, when summed, give the original connectedness measure $\mathcal{C}_{\infty}$.
-The following remark formalizes the notion of reconstruction of the overall connectedness.
+The following proposition formalizes the notion of reconstruction of the overall connectedness.

 \begin{prop}[Reconstruction of frequency connectedness] Denote by $d_s$ an interval on the real line from the set of intervals $D$ that form a partition of the interval $(-\pi, \pi)$, such that $\cap_{d_s \in D} d_s = \emptyset, $ and $\cup_{d_s \in D} d_s = (-\pi, \pi)$.
-We then have that where $\mathcal{C}_{\infty}$ is defined in Equation~(\ref{eq:overallspillover}) with $H \to \infty$. \end{prop} \begin{proof} See Appendix. \end{proof}
+We then have that where $\mathcal{C}_{\infty}$ is defined in Equation~(\ref{eq:overallspillover}) with $H \to \infty$. \end{prop} \begin{proof} See Appendix \ref{app:proofs}. \end{proof}

 To illustrate the difference between \emph{frequency} and \emph{within} connectedness, recall that the typical spectral shape of economic variables has the most power concentrated on low frequencies (long-term movements or trend).
-Hence, we could decompose the connectedness into two parts: one that covers long-term movements and another that covers the short-term movements.
-Suppose that 90\% of the spectral density is concentrated in the long-term movements and, hence, 10\% is in the short-term movements.
-Now, suppose that the connectedness on short-term movements is high, say 80\%, and low on long-term, say 25\%.
+Hence, we could decompose the connectedness into two parts: one that covers long-term movements and another that covers short-term movements.
+Suppose that 90\% of the spectral density is concentrated in long-term movements, and hence, 10\% is in short-term movements.
+Now, suppose that the connectedness in short-term movements is high, say 80\%, and low on long-term movements, say 25\%.
 The 80\% and 25\% connectedness numbers represent the within connectedness.
-The total connectedness will be much closer to 25\% because the short-term connectedness of size 80\% will be down-weighted by the very low amount (10\%) of spectral density on the short-term frequencies.
-Stated otherwise, although the short-term activities are very connected because the small share of variance on the short-term frequencies, this connection becomes negligible in the aggregate system connectedness.
-This can be seen clearly in the simulations in the following section.
+The total connectedness will be much closer to 25\% because the short-term connectedness of 80\% will be down-weighted by the very low amount (10\%) of spectral density on the short-term frequencies.
+Stated otherwise, although the short-term activities are very connected because of the small share of variance on the short-term frequencies, this connection becomes negligible in the aggregate system connectedness.
+This can be clearly observed in the simulations in the following section.